-Snack time is part of educational learning time and teachers are expected to use it in a productive way such as reading the children a class story or listening to special music; older children may continue to work whilst they eat their snack.
+Snack time is part of educational learning time and teachers are expected to use it in a productive way; older children may continue to work whilst they eat their snack.

-Labelling your child's belongings and clothes Please label all your child's belongings.
+Labelling your child's belongings and clothes

 Please label all your child's belongings and clothes as there is always a large pile of unclaimed lost property by the end of each school term.
 Any items that are labelled can be easily returned to the student.